 The brooch was originally a gift from the County of Lincoln to the then-Princess when she married Prince George, Duke of York in 1893.
 The bandeau and the brooch were bequeathed by Queen Mary to Prince Harry's grandmother Queen Elizabeth II in 1953.

-The tiara, which perfectly complemented the bride's Stewart Parvin custom gown, originated in Greece's royal family, with Prince Philip's mother Alice gifting the tiara to Queen Elizabeth II on her wedding day – and the Queen subsequently passing it on to her daughter, Princess Anne.
-The dazzling creation consists of a brilliant cut diamond surrounded by a diamond wreath.
+The tiara, which perfectly complemented the bride's Stewart Parvin custom gown, originated in Greece's royal family, with Prince Philip's mother Alice gifting the tiara to late Queen Elizabeth II on her wedding day – and the Queen subsequently passing it on to her daughter, Princess Anne.
+The dazzling creation consists of a brilliant-cut diamond surrounded by a diamond wreath.

 When she married Prince Charles in 1981, Princess Diana famously wore a stunning ivory silk taffeta gown with puffed shoulders and a billowing skirt by Elizabeth and David Emanuel.